-Dmitri Pavlov's git tutorial for mathematicians
+Dmitri Pavlov's Git tutorial for mathematicians

 Terminology • Environment • Local setup • Remote setup • Cloning repos • New repos • Synchronizing • Tracking changes • TeX issues • Collaboration • Submodules